YU88John/jenkins-ecr-ecs-devops/setup.md

 ```
 ### 2. Launch EC2 instances for Jenkins, SonarQube and Nexus + Configure Security Groups

+#### Console

-Instance type: `t2-medium` <br>
+Instance type: `t2.medium` <br>
 AMI: `Amazon Linux2`

-In **Advanced Options > userdata**, please copy the user data provided in the userdata folder for each instance respectively.
-(This will be updated often to accommodate any major releases) <br>
+In `Advanced Options` > `userdata`, please copy the user data provided in the `/userdata` folder for each instance respectively. <br>
 *Note:* If you have decided to do local `SSH`, please create key-pairs for each server.

 You will need to open these ports on the security group of each instance.
 If you want to SSH from local machine, you will need to open port `22` too.
 However, you can perform this action with EC2 instance connect as well.

 - Jenkins: `8080, 22`
-- SonarQube: `9000`
+- SonarQube: `9000, 22`
-- Nexus: `8081`
+- Nexus: `8081, 22`

 We need to open these ports for browser(UI) access.
 Each service runs on above-mentioned ports respectively.

+#### Terraform

+Alternatively, you can create the required instances with terraform.
+The configuration files are located in `/terraform` folder of this repository.
+You can read more about Terraform with aws <a href="https://registry.terraform.io/providers/hashicorp/aws/3.9.0/docs">here</a>. <br>

+*Note:* You need to supply your own public key in plain text or file path if you plan to create resources with terraform.
+Please replace the `aws_key_pair` resource values accordingly.

 ### 3. Setup Jenkins

-After Jenkins server is running, try `SSH` it from your local machine via Git Bash or any other unix cli.
+After Jenkins server is running, try `SSH` it from your local machine via `Git Bash` or any other unix cli.
 Please ensure Jenkins server is installed
 ```
 sudo systemctl status jenkins